ray-project/ray/doc/source/data/key-concepts.rst

 Key Concepts
 ============

-Learn about :class:`Dataset <ray.data.Dataset>` and the functionality it provides.
+Learn about :class:`Dataset <ray.data.Dataset>` and the capabilities it provides.

 This guide provides a lightweight introduction to: